-The undergraduate curriculum has been devised so that the student completes 50% of work in general education and other non-business courses and 45% in courses offered by the School of Management, with the remaining 5% selected from either area by the student in consultation with his or her advisor.
+The undergraduate curriculum has been devised so that the student completes 50% of work in general education and other non-business courses and 45% in courses offered by the School of Global Management and Leadership, with the remaining 5% selected from either area by the student in consultation with his or her advisor.

 The Professional Program.
-The School of Management offers the junior and senior levels of the undergraduate curriculum.
+The School of Global Management and Leadership offers the junior and senior levels of the undergraduate curriculum.
 Admission is awarded to those applicants demonstrating the highest promise for professional success.

-To be considered for admission to the professional program, the student must be admitted to ASU West and must have:
+To be considered for admission to the professional program, the student must be admitted to ASU's West campus and must have: